dylanleclair/shopify-chall/README.md

     - for each one, include a picture of the day
     - include horoscope from that day XD
     - near earth objects in date range of images/posts?

+## Dependencies / libraries used

+Frontend:

+- Use colorthief library for generating color palettes of images (also used in backend)